tiernan1979/BingChatAI/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

 This custom component for Home Assistant allows you to generate text responses using Bing at no expense.
+This Integration was forked from HassAssistants MindDB integration. https://github.com/Hassassistant/OpenMindsAI/

 ## Get Cookie from Bing Chat